Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Source: I made these for my preschool years ago and kind of forgot about them.
 But now, my family home schools, and my daughters and I are making these for the backs of our chairs.
 It seems the smaller school supplies always fall out of their cubbies or get on the floor and stepped on.
 This will put an end to that!

 Dad will treasure this gift for a long time while enjoying the practical usage as well.
-This is a guide about Father's Day handprint remote holder.
+This is a page about Father's Day handprint remote holder.